When I was visiting my brother over the holidays, he told me he wanted to say something, and that he hoped it wouldn’t upset me.

 1 3/4 c rolled oats

-6. Add another third of the dry mix in the same fashion, then the rest of the banana, and finally the last of the dry.
-Make sure everything is fully incorporated, but do not overmix!
+Add another third of the dry mix in the same fashion, then the rest of the banana, and finally the last of the dry.
+Make sure everything is fully incorporated, but do not over mix.

-7. With a rubber spatula or wooden spoon, fold the oats and chocolate chips into the dough, just until evenly distributed.
-If the dough is very soft at this point, put it in the refrigerator for 30 minutes before continuing.
+Fold the oats and chocolate chips into the dough, just until evenly distributed.
+Refrigerate the dough for 30 minutes or longer before continuing.

-9. Bake the cookies for 11-13 minutes, just until the tops are set and starting to color.
-Do not let them get very brown.
+Bake the cookies for 11-13 minutes, just until the tops are set and starting to color.
+Don’t let them get very brown, or they’ll lose their moist, cakey texture.
 Let the cookies cool slightly so that they don’t fall apart when you try to pick them up, and then use a spatula to transfer them to a rack to cool.
 If you only have one cookie sheet, let it cool completely before baking another batch.

 yields about 5 dozen